2G 3G 4G providers for voice, data, lao internet, isp, fax, phone,

 3.75G HSPA+ in the capital Vientiane, with Luang Prabang and Savannakhet

-added in March.
+added since.
 With a high speed modem, performance is better than LTC, ETL

-or Unitel.
+or Unitel, depending on location and local traffic.
 Limited daily, monthly plans.
 See all

 Beeline data plans.